kdimmler2/Genomic_Prediction_RF_GB/README.md

 Rank features by importance and select top features (e.g., cumulative importance threshold ~80%).

+This section is under construction.
+Feature reduction was done in R.

 ---

 ### 5. Elastic net

 Run elastic net models in R for additional feature selection and interpretability.
+This section is under construction.

 ## Workflow Notes